All Photos © Christine Elise McCarthy 2015

 To see images of my past posts & get links to the recipes – look on my Pinterest board – HERE.

 All my posts now have a VERY customizable PRINT & PDF option.
 Create a PDF & save the recipe to your computer or print it out.
 It offers a “remove images” option & you can delete any part of the post you do not need before printing.
 The button is below by the Twitter & Facebook links.

 These are easy.
 Buy pre-made, raw pie crust dough like those above.
 (UPDATE- Oh, dear!
 I just saw there is LARD in that dough.
 So – if you are vegan or vegetarian – buy a dough that fits your diet – or make it.
 Yikes!)
 Make your favorite mashed potatoes – just make them drier than usual.
 Mix in some veggies & vegan ground beef.
 Assemble empanadas.
-Wash with egg or with olive oil or vegan butter and bake for 12 minutes or until they are the color you like.
+Wash with olive oil or vegan butter and bake for 12 minutes or until they are the color you like.

 I used grated Brussels sprouts & some cooked broccoli but corn or peas or anything you want could be used instead.
 I used Beyond Meat Beefy Crumbles but you could use real meat or no meat at all.
 Your call.

 The ratio of ingredients is very flexible.
 I neglected to measure what I used but I will give you a rough guide.
 A lot depends on the size of the potatoes & how thin your dough is, etc. This is a very forgiving recipe & these guys are really yummy!

 Beef and Vegetable (Shepherd’s Pie) Empanadas – Vegan, Vegetarian or Not

 This made about 2 dozen empanadas (quantity depends on the size you make them)

 9 oz vegan beef